What is CBAM: The EU importers's guide to the Carbon Border Adjustment Mechanism

 What is the EU’s Carbon Border Adjustment Mechanism (CBAM)?

-CBAM is the EU’s way of putting a fair price on the carbon embedded in certain imports.
+CBAM is the EU’s way of pricing the carbon embedded in certain imports.
 It applies to goods like steel, cement, aluminium, fertilisers, electricity, and hydrogen, all of which are emissions-heavy to produce.

 While it’s often called the EU’s “carbon border tax,” or the “import carbon tax” for simplicity, it’s not a tax in the traditional sense.
 Instead, it’s a mechanism that requires importers to pay for the greenhouse gas (GHG) emissions embedded in specific goods so that they’re treated the same as products made within the EU under its carbon pricing system.